swiftlang/swift/docs/Distributed.md

 **Mangling:** No special mangling, but a special name prefix: `$__resolvableProxyAdapter_$_<base>` as the method is synthesized in Sema/AST.

 **Synthesis:** AST, `lib/Sema/CodeSynthesisDistributedActor.cpp`. `createDistributedResolvableProxyAdapterThunkDecl()` builds the `FuncDecl`, `deriveBodyDistributed_resolvableProxyAdapterThunk()` synthesizes its body.
-Triggered lazily through `GetDistributedResolvableProxyAdapterThunkRequest`, which only returns a non-null thunk when the target has at least one `@Resolvable` `any P` / `some P` parameter or result.
+Triggered lazily through `GetDistributedRecipientResolvableProxyAdapterThunkRequest`, which only returns a non-null thunk when the target has at least one `@Resolvable` `any P` / `some P` parameter or result.
 SILGen emits it via `SILGenModule::emitDistributedResolvableProxyAdapterThunkForDecl`.

 **Body shape**, in pure Swift, for a method whose parameter and result are both `@Resolvable` existentials: